 When zombies wreck my base in 7 Days to Die, I am pressured to improve my defenses.
 When I lose a dinosaur in Ark, I look forward to the challenge of taming a new one and the fun it will bring.
 My only reaction to my base being wrecked was groaning that the grind for the next part of the adventure was extended.

 It wasn’t challenging, the game is easy.
 It was just time-consuming.
 I didn’t even enjoy the raid itself since I wasn’t home!
 I had very little warning that it was going to happen, and it was over within a minute.

-Which would be fine if the game provided fun tools to allow me to prep a good defense.
+All of that would be fine if the game provided fun tools to allow me to prepare a good defense.
 That’s really the crux of The Survivalists.
 It goes halfway in on survival and halfway in on adventure without committing to either.

-It’s a miracle that survival as a genre works at all, it’s my favorite one, but its a terrible idea on paper.
-You have to go all-in on it or not all.
-If you just use it to supplement a game, it’s just frustrating because those mechanics aren’t fun when taken out of the machine they were made for.
+It’s a miracle that survival as a genre works at all, it’s my favorite one, but it’s a terrible idea on paper.
+You have to go all-in on it or not at all.
+If you just use it to supplement a game, it’s just frustrating because those mechanics aren’t fun when taken out of the context they were made for.
 It’s like if Kratos had to stop and water a garden between axing enemies and yelling boy.
 It just doesn’t work.

 It features a bunch of mechanics and concepts that work, but they don’t work together.
 In fact, they are at odds with each other.
-The adventure is very shallow but it’s the only part that feels like a game.
-The Survival aspects are shallow and just feels like a chore you have to perform to get to the “game” part.
+The adventure is very shallow, but it’s the only part that feels like a game.
+The Survival aspects are shallow and just feel like a chore you have to perform to get to the “game” part.

 The Survivalists combines a poor survival experience with a lacking adventure game.
 The result is a gimped title that struggles to be anything at all.
 Its novel monkey system isn’t enough to salvage this shipwreck.